Nick-Kolchanov/WMS_Online/README.md

 # WMS_Online project for HSE

-Warehouse management online system for small businesses.
+Online warehouse management  system for small businesses.

 The project was created in a hurry, so there is a bunch of things to be done and refactor.